alexisph/pvpaR/CONTRIBUTING.md

 ### General guidelines for creating pull requests:

 - **One pull request per feature**.
-If you want to do more than one thing, send multiple *pull requests*.
+If you want to do more than one thing, send multiple pull requests.
 - **Send coherent history**.
-Make sure each individual commit in your *pull request* is meaningful.
+Make sure each individual commit in your pull request is meaningful.

-### Please follow these guidelines; it's the best way to get your work included in the project!
+### Please follow these guidelines; it's the best way to incorporate your work in the project:

 - [Click here](https://github.com/alexisph/pvpaR) to **clone** the project
 - If you cloned a while ago, get the latest changes from upstream: